jhelvy/cbcTools/README.md

 The simulated choice data can be used to conduct a power analysis by estimating the same model multiple times with incrementally increasing sample sizes.
-As the sample size increases, the estimated coefficient standard errors should decrease (i.e. coefficient estimates become more precise).
+As the sample size increases, the estimated coefficient standard errors will decrease (i.e. coefficient estimates become more precise).
 The `cbc_power()` function achieves this by partitioning the choice data into multiple sizes (defined by the `nbreaks` argument) and then estimating a user-defined choice model on each data subset.
 In the